philipparndt/vscode-markdown-tables/README.md

 ### Custom keybindings

-The extension introduces additional `tableMode` when-clause that you may use to define your own keybindings when in table mode.
+The extension introduces an additional `tableMode` when-clause that you may use to define your own keybindings when in table mode.

 Sample keybinding: